|

 STEP 6 – paint and add hardware

 We used the same steps to paint the new built-in entertainment center as we did in our bathroom vanity makeover.
 The only difference was hand rolling everything.
-It was way too cold outside to use the paint sprayer in the garage.
+It was way too cold outside to use the paint sprayer in the garage for the cabinet doors.

 This piece took two coats of primer and was finished with three coats of Satin finish Benjamin Moore Advance Paint in the color “Simply White”.